NeoGranular/lanyon/_posts/2016-08-30-heaven-awakening-chapter-64.md

 “Just you?
 Would you even know how you died?
 Tian Zhao students rushed ahead, and a new fight had already erupted.

 The street separating the two institutes was quite spacious.
 However, rarely would someone be seen walking on it.
-This was because the last year, the average number of fights that occurred on this street per day….amounted to thirty two…..
+This was because the last year, the average number of fights that occurred on this street per day….amounted to three point two…..